 Natural Weapon Proficiency: Knives, Bludgeons, Axes (including 2-Handed), Staves, Whips

-Trainable Weapon Proficiency: Swords, Bludgeons (2-Handed), Hand Weapons, Polearms, Bows
+Trainable Weapon Proficiency: Swords, Bludgeons (2-Handed), Hand Weapons, Polearms, Bows, Firearms

-Barbarians use the following chart for leveling up:
+Barbarians use the following chart for levelling up:

 - Use best-of-two rolls for HP dice each level (see Class Passive: Hulk)